 About the seminar:

-and challenges of artist-teacher collaborations in school contexts?
+1300-1415: What does research say about the possibilities and challenges of artist-teacher collaborations in school contexts?

 Catharina Christophersen: Introduction

 Ailbhe Kenny: Teacher-Artist Partnerships as a model of continual professional development in Ireland.